By Evan Christensen · Owner, The Barn Door Hardware Store

 10. Garage or workshop bay door

 For a covered garage, workshop, or barn bay where a large opening needs to be closed but no swing clearance exists, sliding hardware on a long track is a practical solution.
 This is one of the legitimate outdoor applications for stainless hardware — a covered exterior environment where powder-coated hardware would eventually corrode.
-Heavy duty stainless hardware handles up to 400 lbs per door, and junction plates allow track sections to be joined for longer runs.
+Face-mounted stainless hardware handles up to 400 lbs per door, and junction plates allow track sections to be joined for longer runs.
 Browse our stainless steel hardware collection.
 For runs longer than standard track lengths, email us for a custom quote.

 Have an application we haven't seen before?